FabioYyc/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Access control for buckets:
   * Bucket policies: Permission bucket wide
   * Access control list: Permissions that can be applied to the single object
+  * can configure access log -> logs all requests to the bucket

 * Encryption:
-  * In transit: from to your bucket, HTTPS for example
+  * In transit: from to your bucket, HTTPS for example (traffic is encrypted in transit), achieved by ssl or t;s
-  * At rest:
+  * At rest: encrypt data been stored
     * Server-side encryption:
-      * S3 Managed Keys: SSE-S3 (Keys are managed by S3)
+      * S3 Managed Keys: SSE-S3 (Keys are managed by S3), automatically managed the keys
-      * Key Management Service: SS3-KMS the customer manages the keys
+      * Key Management Service: SS3-KMS the customer manages the keys, you and amazon managed the key together
-      * Server-side encryption: Here you manage the keys, and Amazon manage the writes
+      * Server-side encryption: Here you manage the keys, and Amazon manage the writes, customer provided key
   * Client-side Encryption: You encrypt the data and you upload it encrypted to S3

 ## [Amazon Storage](https://aws.amazon.com/products/storage/)